 - Note the fat, but be realistic.
 It's bacon.
 There's going to be fat, especially in American bacon.
 While some brands have less fat than others, this macronutrient isn't the most important thing to watch if you're eating bacon.

 The best bacon brands you can buy

-This Whole Foods–exclusive brand uses vegetarian feed for their pigs, and doesn't use crates or cages.
+This Whole Foods–exclusive brand uses vegetarian feed for their pigs and doesn't use crates or cages.
 The ingredient list is much shorter than that of other bacon brands—it only includes pork, water, brown sugar, salt, vinegar, citrus extract, pomegranate, and rosemary extracts.
-With only 35 calories and 2 grams per slice, this is the most calorie- and fat-conscious bacon of the line up.
+With only 35 calories and 2 grams of fat per slice, this is the most calorie- and fat-conscious bacon of the lineup.